seed-rs/seed/examples/el_key/README.md

 ![Enable and disable without keys and empty nodes](public/enable-disable-without-keys-and-empty.gif)

-Note the color transition of the cards, these cards are updated on the in-place.
+Note the color transition of the cards, these cards are updated in-place.

 ### Reordering elements